lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 --- abstract

-This document defines how Static Context Header Compression (SCHC)can be applied to the Constrained Application Protocol (CoAP).
+   This draft defines the way Static Context Header Compression (SCHC) can be applied to the Constrained Application Protocol (CoAP).
 SCHC is a header compression mechanism adapted for constrained devices.
-SCHC uses a static description of the header to reduce the redundancy and the size of the information in it.
+SCHC uses a static description of the header to reduce the redundancy and the size of the information in the header.
-While [rfc8724] describes the SCHC compression and fragmentation framework, and its application for IPv6/UDP headers, this document applies the use of SCHC for CoAP headers.
-The CoAP header structure differs from IPv6 and UDP since CoAP uses a flexible header with multiple options, themselves of variable length.
+   While RFC 8724 describes the SCHC compression and fragmentation framework, and its application for IPv6/UDP headers, this document applies the use of SCHC for CoAP headers.
+The CoAP header structure differs from IPv6 and UDP since CoAP uses a flexible header with a variable number of options, themselves of variable length.
 The CoAP protocol messages format is asymmetric: the request messages have a header format different from the one in the response messages.
 This specification gives guidance on applying SCHC to flexible headers and how to leverage the asymmetry for more efficient compression Rules.

 --- middle

 # Introduction {#Introduction}

-CoAP [rfc7252] is a web transfer protocol based on REST (Representational state transfer) services for constrained nodes and networks.
-Although constrained devices use CoAP, the size of a CoAP header is still too large for the constraints of LPWAN (Low Power Wide Area Networks), and some compression is needed to reduce the header size.
+CoAP {{rfc7252}} is a command/response protocol, designed for micro-controllers with small amount of RAM and ROM, and is optimized for REST-based (Representational state transfer) services.
+Although CoAP was designed for Low-Power Wireless Personal Area Networks (6LoWPAN), the size of a CoAP header is still too large for LPWAN (Low Power Wide Area Networks) and some compression of the CoAP header is required either to increase performances or allow CoAP other some LPWAN technologies.

-The [rfc8724] defines SCHC, a header compression mechanism for the LPWAN networks based on a static context.
+The {{rfc8724}} defines SCHC, a header compression mechanism for the LPWAN network based on a static context.
+Section 5 of the {{rfc8724}}
-Section 5 of the [rfc8724] explains the process of compression and decompression, where both ends known the context before transmission.
-The way the context is configured, provisioned, or exchanged is out of the scope of this document.
+explains the architecture where compression and decompression are done.
+The SCHC compression scheme assumes as a prerequisite that the static context is known to both endpoints before transmission.
+The way the context is configured, provisioned or exchanged is out of the scope of this document.

+CoAP is an application protocol, so CoAP compression requires to installation of common rules between the two SCHC instances.
+SCHC compression may apply at two different levels: one to compress IP and UDP in the LPWAN network and another at the application level for CoAP.
+These two compressions may be independent.
+Both follow the same principle described in RFC8724.
+SCHC rules driving the compression/decompression are different and may be managed by different entities.
+The {{rfc8724}} describes how the IP and UDP headers may be compressed.
+This document specifies how the SCHC compression rules can be applied to CoAP traffic.

 SCHC compresses and decompresses headers based on shared contexts between devices.
 Each context consists of multiple Rules.
 Each Rule can match header fields and specific values or ranges of values.
 If a Rule matches, the matched header fields are replaced by the RuleID and some residual bits.
 Thus, different Rules may correspond to divers protocols packets that a device expects to send or receive.

-A Rule describes the packet's complete header with an ordered list of fields descriptions; see section 7 of [rfc8724].
+A Rule describes the entire header of the packet with an ordered list of fields descriptions; see section 7 of {{rfc8724}}.
 Thereby each description contains the field ID (FID), its length (FL), and its position (FP), a direction indicator (DI) (upstream, downstream, and bidirectional), and some associated Target Values (TV).
 The direction indicator is used for compression to give the best TV to the FID when these values differ in the transmission direction.
 So a field may be described several times depending on the asymmetry of its possible TVs.

 A Matching Operator (MO) is associated with each header field description.
 The Rule is selected if all the MOs fit the TVs for all fields of the incoming header.
+A rule cannot be selected if the message contains a field unknown to the SCHC compressor.

 In that case, a Compression/Decompression Action (CDA) associated with each field give the method to compress and decompress each field.
 Compression mainly results in one of 4 actions: